Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/identify-api.md

 |`$remove`| Removes all instances of the values specified from the list.
 Can give a single value or an array of values.
 These should be keys in the dictionary where the values are the corresponding properties that you want to operate on.|

 !!!example
     You can't mix user property operations with actual top-level user properties.
 Instead, include them inside the `$set` operation.
-If you are using one of these operators then this dictionary can contain only user property operations and can't be combined with the above format.
+If you are using one of these operators then this dictionary can contain only user property operations and you can't combine it with the above format.
 For example. you can't do `{"$append":{"interests":"Music"}, "subscription type":"paid"}` in the same request.

     Instead, do this:
     `{"$set": {"cohort": "Test A"}, "$setOnce": {"startDate": "2015-10-01"}, "$add": {"friendCount": 3}, "$append": {"interests": "Music"}, "$prepend":{"sports": "Tennis"}, "$unset": {"oldProperty": "-"}}`